-As part of improving the quality and effectiveness of Barton Court's Careers Education and Guidance for our students, Mr Lintott (Associate Assistant Head Teacher) and Ms Cullimore (Lead Teacher of RE and PSHEE) are working with governors, heads of year, teaching staff, students, parents, external agencies, further education institutions and businesses so that Barton Court continues to ensure that our students receive excellent Careers Education, Information, Advice and Guidance (CEIAG).
+As part of improving the quality and effectiveness of Barton Court's Careers Education and Guidance for our students, Mr Lintott (Associate Assistant Head Teacher), Ms Cullimore (Lead Teacher of PSHEE and Careers Coordinator) and Miss Wild (Lead Teacher for Gifted and Talented students) are working with governors, heads of year, teaching staff, students, parents, external agencies, further education institutions and businesses so that Barton Court continues to ensure that our students receive excellent Careers Education, Information, Advice and Guidance (CEIAG).

 Barton Court is working to achieve the 8 Gatsby Careers Benchmarks, which reflect international best practice, to improve careers provision.
 As a school, we will be ensuring that all 8 Gatsby Benchmarks are fully implemented by September 2020.